Deep embedded clustering of coral reef bioacoustics: Introduction

-Acoustic classification of marine fishes, such as damselfish (family {\it Pomacentridae}), has been improved through passive acoustic field experiments that have characterized the calls and calling behavior\cite{MannLobel1997, Maruksa2007, TricasBoyle2014reeffish} but lacks established terminology across studies and a universally accepted correspondence between calls and behavior.\cite{Amorim2006} Recently, a few studies have considered automatic classification of fish calls by utilizing machine learning tools.
-Malfante et al. 2018 extracted time, spectral, and ceptstral features for use in supervised classifiers of fish calls in a seagrass meadow.
-Based on four call types defined by the authors, the machine learning classifiers achieved up to 95\% accuracy.\cite{Malfante2017} Lin et al. 2018 compared the detection performance of a rule-based energy detector to the machine learning methods of periodicity-coded nonnegative matrix factorization and Gaussian mixture models.
-The machine learning methods were applied to power spectra of croaker calls recorded in shallow water (10--25 m) and then qualitatively compared to the energy detector results.\cite{Lin2018} Then, Ibrahim et al. 2018 compared long short-term neural networks (LSTM) and convolutional neural networks (CNN) for supervised classification of grouper croaks in the time-frequency domain.
-They found that machine learning outperformed weighted mel-freqeuncy cepstral coefficients, with LSTM achieving over 90\% correct classification accuracy on all species tested.\cite{Ibrahim2018}
+Acoustic classification of tropical marine fishes, such as damselfish (family {\it Pomacentridae}), has been improved through passive acoustic field experiments\cite{MannLobel1997, Maruksa2007, TricasBoyle2014reeffish} but lacks established terminology across studies .\cite{Amorim2006} To reduce the labeling burden, a few studies have considered automatic classification of fish calls by utilizing machine learning tools. \cite{Malfante2017, Lin2018} Unsupervised methods such as Gaussian mixture models (GMM) showed improved detection of fish chorusing events compared to the conventional spectral energy detector.\cite{Lin2018} Deep neural networks, including convolutional networks (CNN), recurrent networks (RNN),\cite{Ibrahim2018} and sparse autoencoders (SAE)\cite{Ibrahim2019_SAE} have achieved higher classification accuracy of grouper calls than a sparse feature classification method.\cite{Ibrahim2018_featureclassifiers}